Blog

 Read for your rising sign.
 If you don’t know yours, your Sun sign will give you a general sense.

 Aries rising.
 7th house.
 Partnerships, marriage, one-on-one relationships.
-This lands directly on the axis of self versus other.
-A relationship truth you’ve been avoiding is now fully visible.
-Jupiter squaring from your 4th house ties it to home and family.
-What you need at home and what you’re tolerating in partnership may be two different things.
+This lands on the axis of self versus other.
+A relationship truth that’s been going unsaid tends to surface here.
+Jupiter squaring from the 4th house ties it to home and family.
+The need at home and the accommodation in partnership are often telling different stories.

 Taurus rising.
 6th house.
 Daily routines, health, work environment.
-The imbalance is in your schedule or your workplace dynamics.
-You’ve been accommodating someone else’s rhythm at the expense of your own.
-Jupiter in your 3rd suggests the conversation that fixes this is simpler than you think.
-Say it directly.
+The imbalance tends to be in schedule or in workplace dynamics, where someone else’s rhythm has been getting accommodated at the expense of the system’s own.
+Jupiter in the 3rd suggests the clarifying conversation is simpler than it looks.

 Gemini rising.
 5th house.
 Creativity, romance, pleasure, children.
-Something you’ve been doing to be liked is getting in the way of something you actually want to make.
-Jupiter in your 2nd house connects this to money or self-worth.
-The creative risk and the financial question are the same question.
+The likability instinct often gets in the way of the actual creative or romantic want here.
+Jupiter in the 2nd house connects it to money or self-worth.
+The creative risk and the financial question tend to be the same question.

 Cancer rising.
 4th house.
 Home, family, roots, inner foundation.
-Jupiter is in your 1st house amplifying everything you feel.
-The Full Moon illuminates a family dynamic or living situation where you’ve been keeping the peace.
-Your needs are bigger than the space you’ve been fitting them into.
+Jupiter in the 1st house amplifies whatever’s surfacing.
+The Full Moon often illuminates a family dynamic or living situation where the peace has been kept at cost.
+The actual need tends to be bigger than the space it’s been compressed into.

 Virgo rising.
 2nd house.
 Money, possessions, self-worth, values.
-A financial arrangement or value compromise is reaching its illumination point.
-Jupiter in your 11th house means a friendship or community dynamic is part of the equation.
-What you’re worth and what you’ve been accepting aren’t the same number.
+A financial arrangement or a values compromise reaches its illumination point here.
+Jupiter in the 11th means a friendship or community dynamic is part of the equation.
+The accepted number and the actual worth tend not to be the same number.

 Libra rising.
 1st house.
-Identity, body, presence, how you show up.
+Identity, body, presence.
 This is your Full Moon.
-The question is you.
-Who are you when you stop adjusting for the room?
-Jupiter squares from your 10th house, tying it to your public role and career.
-The version of yourself that people expect and the version that’s emerging may be pulling apart.
-Let them.
+The question is the self.
+The version that emerges when the room is no longer being calibrated for.
+Jupiter squares from the 10th, tying it to public role and career.
+The version that’s expected and the version emerging often pull apart for a few days under this lunation.

 Scorpio rising.
 12th house.
 The unconscious, hidden patterns, rest, solitude.
-Whatever this Full Moon illuminates, you might not see it clearly until a few days after it passes.
-Something operating below the surface of a relationship is becoming visible.
-Jupiter in your 9th suggests travel, education, or a belief system is involved.
-The old philosophy of how relationships should work is being outgrown.
+The illumination here often happens quietly, surfacing a few days after the exact lunation.
+Something below the relationship surface tends to become visible.
+Jupiter in the 9th suggests travel, education, or a belief system is part of the vehicle.

 Sagittarius rising.
 11th house.
 Friends, community, networks, future vision.
-A group dynamic or friendship has been running on assumed agreement rather than actual alignment.
-Jupiter in your 8th house adds financial or emotional depth.
-Someone’s investment in the group, or yours, isn’t what it appears.
+A group dynamic or friendship that has been running on assumed agreement rather than actual alignment is the most likely surfacing point.
+Jupiter in the 8th house adds financial or emotional depth: someone’s investment isn’t what it appears.

 Capricorn rising.
 10th house.
 Career, public role, reputation, authority.
-You’ve been managing perceptions at work or in your public life.
-The Full Moon shows where the curated image and the real situation have drifted apart.
-Jupiter in your 7th house means a partnership or key relationship is directly involved in the professional question.
+The management of perceptions at work or in public life is what tends to be illuminated.
+Jupiter in the 7th house means a partnership or key relationship is directly involved in the professional question.

 Aquarius rising.
 9th house.
 Beliefs, higher education, travel, philosophy.
-A worldview you’ve been holding to keep the peace with someone, or to keep your own identity coherent, is being tested by something you can’t intellectualize away.
-Jupiter in your 6th grounds it: the body and daily life are where the belief meets reality.
+A worldview that’s been held to keep relational peace, or to keep an identity coherent, tends to be tested by something the body knows.
+Jupiter in the 6th grounds it: the body and daily life are usually where the belief meets reality.

 Pisces rising.
 8th house.
 Shared resources, intimacy, power dynamics, transformation.
-A financial entanglement or emotional debt is reaching a tipping point.
-Jupiter in your 5th adds a creative or romantic element.
-The power dynamic isn’t just about money.
-It’s about who gets to want things and who accommodates.
+A financial entanglement or an emotional debt reaches a tipping point.
+Jupiter in the 5th adds a creative or romantic element.
+The power dynamic tends to be less about money than about who gets to want and who accommodates.

 Libra’s reputation is diplomacy.
 Grace under pressure.
 The ability to see all sides and find the middle.
-These are genuine gifts, and they’re beautiful when they come from strength.
+These are real gifts, and they hold up best when they come from strength rather than from the need to keep the room safe.

 Collective transits, lunations, and the patterns shaping your inner life.
 No spam, ever.